Monday, October 29

 While energy and resources major projects have been growing in complexity and scale, schedule and cost performance has been stagnant for decades.
 However, increasing cost pressure in the industry is forcing market players to mitigate this productivity challenge and two enablers have risen as top contenders to address this challenge:

-- Digitization of major projects - with a plethora of new digital solutions emerging, navigating the new digital landscape is difficult.
-How do we identify where digital can deliver the most value to our organizations and customers?
+- Digitization of major projects - with a plethora of new solutions emerging, navigating the digital landscape is difficult.
+How do we identify where technology can deliver the most value to our organizations and customers?
 What strategic decisions and capabilities are required to position an organization for market leadership?